tylerlwsmith/resume/README.md

 ## Generating assets locally

-To generate the assets locally, run the following command from the host machine while the container is up:
+Assets are automatically generated when the development server starts.
+To regenerate the assets manually, run the following command from the host machine while the container is up:

 ```sh
 docker-compose exec node npm run build
 ```

-This kicks off the `node/build.js` script, which saves the generated files to the `public/generated` directory. _Generated files are not committed into version control_.
+This kicks off the `node/build.js` script, which saves the generated files to the `build/generated` directory. _Generated files are not committed into version control_.

 ## Generating assets with Puppeteer on Netlify